 Sometimes circumstances prevent a player from completing a scenario.
 Reasons include—but are not limited to—personal emergencies, device battery issues, venue problems, and bad timing.
 To mitigate the impact on the table, GMs can exercise their discretion by adjusting the scenario’s level range or Challenge Point Adjustment to accommodate the table’s new Challenge Point Total, bring in the pregenerated character that most closely resembles the lost PC, or postpone the game until all players are able to complete the scenario.
 In the event that a character sheet is no longer accessible due to a loss of battery power, the player can play the pregenerated character and apply the scenario’s rewards to their original character.
 In all cases where the GM applies one of the above remedies, rewards for all players are based on the lowest level range played during the scenario.

-If a player is forced to leave the table, and the game continues, the GM should endeavor to get a chronicle to the player as soon as possible.
-When filling out this chronicle the Player should receive 1 XP per hour played for scenarios.
-They recieve any reputation rewarded for the tasks the party has completed up to that point, as well as any treasure bundles found, and any items found that were listed on the chronicles.
+If a player is forced to leave the table, and the game continues, the GM should endeavor to get a Chronicle to the player as soon as possible.
+When filling out this chronicle the Player should receive 1 XP per hour played for scenarios (up to a maximum of 4 XP).
+They receive any reputation rewarded for the tasks the party has completed up to that point, as well as any treasure bundles found, and any items found that were listed on the Chronicles.